chainq/amiga-tiny-hello-p/README.md

 The result I've got is actually 348 bytes for a "Hello, world!" when compiled for a 68000, and 332 bytes when compiled for a 68020.

+The size could be reduced further by using the V36-only PutStr() call, and doing some even messier hacks, but wanted something which works on every Amiga, and it's clean enough as an example.

 ## So, what kind of magic is this?

 Well, just what's needed.
-It provides an alternate version of the startup code used by Free Pascal, which bypasses the entire System unit initialization, and jumps directly into a custom user `main` function.
-Then - as none of the original unit infrastructure is being referred to - the linker just optimizes all of it away, and none of it lands in the executable.
+It provides an alternate version of the startup code (`si_prc.pp`) used by Free Pascal, which bypasses the entire System unit initialization, and jumps directly into a custom user `main` function.
+Then
+- as none of the original unit infrastructure is being referred to by active code - the linker just optimizes all of it away and none of it lands in the final executable.

 ## Files